 As with our approaches to bringing medically important antimicrobial drugs under the supervision of licensed veterinarians, CVM will work with industry to update product labeling to provide for appropriately defined durations of use.
 We expect implementation timelines to vary by application.
 In some cases, sufficient data already may be available to establish appropriately defined durations of use, but in other cases, new studies may be needed to generate these data.

 CVM is responsible for ensuring that animal drugs are safe and effective for their approved conditions of use.
 To accomplish this, CVM conducts an extensive premarket review of the safety and effectiveness data for each animal drug and monitors the safety and effectiveness of each drug after it is approved for marketing.

 While medically important antimicrobials are valuable tools for addressing certain animal health needs, identifying alternatives for managing animal disease can reduce reliance on such drugs and help slow the development of resistance.

 Accomplishments: Since implementing GFI #152, Evaluating the Safety of Antimicrobial New Animal Drugs with Regard to Their Microbiological Effects on Bacteria of Human Health Concern, in 2003, CVM has assessed antimicrobial resistance risk for all new medically important antimicrobial products intended for use in food-producing animals.
 As part of CVM’s premarket antimicrobial resistance risk assessment, FDA ranks antimicrobial drugs according to their importance to human medicine following criteria in Appendix A of GFI #152.

 Next Steps: FDA needs to update this human medical importance ranking to reflect current science and medical practice.
 Having an up-to-date GFI #152 in place is vital to ensure that as part of the animal drug approval process there is an effective process for assessing antimicrobial resistance concerns.
 Therefore, as part of our actions, in October 2020, CVM published a concept paper on a potential revised process and criteria for ranking antimicrobial drugs based on their importance in human medicine.
 Following that posting, CVM held a public meeting to obtain early public input on the information.
-The deadline to receive comments on the concept paper is March 16, 2021.
+The deadline to receive comments on the concept paper was March 16, 2021.